Quibi: Shutdown

 On October 21, 2020, just six months after Quibi's launch, The Wall Street Journal reported that the streaming service was shutting down.
 Later, that same day, this news was confirmed by both Katzenberg and Whitman.
 Katzenberg told Deadline Hollywood, "There was no question that keeping us going was not going to have a different outcome, it was just going to spend a whole lot more money without any value to show for it.
 So, out of respect for these people that put up this extraordinary amount of capital to do it, that's irresponsible and we both felt we shouldn't do it."
 In the interview, Katzenberg also cited the unfortunate timing of the launch during the pandemic as a contributing factor.
 At the time of the announcement, Quibi had approximately 500,000 subscribers.

-The announcement of the shutdown left the fate of existing, upcoming, and planned original programming in "development hell", as Quibi does not own the rights to any of their programming, since their deals with the creators of their original programming allowed them to retain the copyright to their content and distribute it in traditional forms after a few years.
-The next day, on October 22, it was announced that Quibi would officially shut down "on or around" December 1.
+On October 22, it was announced that Quibi would officially shut down "on or around" December 1.

 Fate of the library

+The announcement of the shutdown left the fate of existing, upcoming, and planned original programming unclear, as Quibi did not own the rights to any of their programming, since their deals with the creators of their original programming allowed them to retain the copyright to their content and distribute it in traditional forms after a few years.

-On January 3, 2021, it was announced that Roku was in advanced talks to acquire rights to Quibi's library.
-On January 8, 2021, Roku officially announced that all of Quibi's 75 programs would be streamed on their platform, The Roku Channel.
+On January 8, 2021, Roku announced that all of Quibi's 75 programs would be streamed on their platform, The Roku Channel.
 Roku acquired the content from Quibi for an amount less than $100 million, with the condition that the content would remain in their short-form format.
-The shows would be rebranded as "Roku Originals", with 30 of them relaunched on the service on May 20, 2021.
+The shows would be rebranded as "Roku Originals", with 30 of them published on the service on May 20, 2021.